Azure/Avere/README.md

-# Microsoft Avere vFXT
+# Avere vFXT

 <img src="docs/images/avere_vfxt.png">

-The Microsoft Avere vFXT is an enterprise-scale clustered file system built for the cloud.
+The Avere vFXT is an enterprise-scale clustered file system built for the cloud.

 # Cloud Bursting

-Microsoft Avere Virtual FXT (vFXT) Edge filers act as network-attached storage (NAS) on Azure compute cloud, freeing your data to remain on-premises, while giving you complete functionality.
+Avere Virtual FXT (vFXT) Edge filers act as network-attached storage (NAS) on Azure compute cloud, freeing your data to remain on-premises, while giving you complete functionality.
 The Avere vFXT works to:

   * Connect your on-premises storage to Azure's services
   * Support for NFS, SMB and multi-protocol workloads